lilyhu61/Election_Analysis/README.md

     - Raymon Anthony Doane

 - **The candidate results were:**
-    - Candidate Charles Casper Stockham received "23.0%"of the vote and "85,213"number of votes.
+    - Candidate Charles Casper Stockham received "23.0%" of the vote and "85,213" number of votes.
-    - Candidate Diana DeGette received "73.8%"of the vote and "272,892"number of votes.
+    - Candidate Diana DeGette received "73.8%" of the vote and "272,892" number of votes.
-    - Candidate Raymon Anthony Doane received "3.1%"of the vote and "11,606"number of votes.
+    - Candidate Raymon Anthony Doane received "3.1%" f the vote and "11,606" number of votes.

 - **The winner of the election was:**
     - Candidate Diana DeGette who received "73.8%"of the vote and "272,892"number of votes.